OfficeDev/office-scripts-docs/docs/develop/pivottables.md

 ## Create a PivotTable with fields

 PivotTables are created with references to existing data.
 Both ranges and tables can be the source for a PivotTable.
 They also need a place to exist in the workbook.
-Since the size of PivotTable is dynamic, only the upper-left corner of the destination range is specified.
+Since the size of a PivotTable is dynamic, only the upper-left corner of the destination range is specified.

 The following code snippet creates a PivotTable based on a range of data.
 The PivotTable has no hierarchies, so the data is not yet grouped in any way.